DPorichis/job-execution-server/ReadMe.md

 #### JobCommander's Possible Actions

-- `issueJob [job arguments]`: Issues a job to be executed by the jobExecutorServer, described in the job arguments (unix commands).
+- `issueJob [job arguments]`: Issues a job to be executed by the jobExecutorServer, described in the job arguments.
 - `setConcurrency <number>`: Requests the change of the number of worker threads used by the JobExecutorServer.
 - `stop <job_id>`: Requests the termination of job `job_id`.
 - `poll`: Requests a list of all pending jobs of the jobExecutorServer.